Prithwish10/Prithwish10/README.md

 - 👋 Hi, I’m @Prithwish10
 - 👀 I’m interested in Software Development and Data Structures and Algorithms
 - 🌱 I’m currently learning Web Development
-- 📫 How to reach me on LinkedIn -> www.linkedin.com/in/prithwishdas60
+- 📫 Reach me on LinkedIn -> www.linkedin.com/in/prithwishdas60

 <!---
 Prithwish10/Prithwish10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.